Hard Knox Mutual Aid

 Mutual Aid Legal Toolkit from Sustainable Economies Law Center

-This legal guide is for grassroots mutual aid networks.
-We compiled a resource based on your submissions, reflecting the most common inquiries we've received.
+This legal guide is designed for grassroots mutual aid networks.
+We compiled community resources based on your submissions, reflecting the most common inquiries we've received in the spirit of solidarity.

 Sustainable Economies Law Center